Non-insulin drugs for treating type 2 diabetes

 - doing at least 150 minutes of moderate-intensity exercise each week, by walking briskly, mowing the lawn, swimming, cycling, or playing sports, for example

-- managing healthful cholesterol and blood pressure levels
+- moderating cholesterol and blood pressure levels

 - refraining from smoking